sdeering/angular-seed/README.md

 If you want to make changes to Boostrap Source files you can add this line to the .gitignore file so your changes persist through Git for the project.

-** Why did you choose SASS over say LESS?**
+** Why did you choose LESS over say SASS?**

-SASS is better than LESS for many different reasons.
+Simply because LESS doesn't require Ruby.
+There are versions of sass using libsass which can compile without Ruby but they currently don't provide sourcemaps support and are highly in development.
 If you would like to know more see [SASS vs LESS](http://css-tricks.com/sass-vs-less/).

 <pre>
-!app/bower_components/sass-bootstrap
+!app/bower_components/bootstrap
 </pre>